-It can make all the difference if your company or service is on the first page of Google through keyword searching.
+It can make all the difference if your company is on the first page of Google.

 People looking locally for the service I offer are going to search for “graphic design Edinburgh” or “Edinburgh graphic designer”.
 These are the searches I want to rank for.

 How can you tell how many people are searching for your keywords?

 I want to know just how many people are actually typing “graphic design edinburgh” into a web search engine.
 This will tell me how many potential clients I’m currently missing out on by not appearing high in the search results.

 I entered “graphic design edinburgh” into the keyword suggestion tool (choosing ‘UK’ in the drop-down country list) and discovered the following:

 Now I know that an estimated 364 people search every month in the UK for graphic design edinburgh.
 That’s about 12 people per day, right on my doorstep, that I could potentially attract as a client.